Potty Training

 • Continue strategic timing

-• Begin observing child's natural cues
+• Begin observing child's cues

-• Gradually extend intervals after consecutive successes
+• Gradually extend intervals

 Focus: Connecting sensations to actions